xeraa/silverstripe-module_gallery/README.md

 ## Installation
-1. Extract the silverstripe-module_gallery folder into the top level of your site and rename it to module_gallery
+1. Extract the silverstripe-module_gallery folder into the top level of your site and rename it to module_gallery.
-2. Run ``/dev/build?flush=all`` to add the two new page types
+2. Run ``/dev/build?flush=all`` to add the two new page types.

 ## Configuration
-None at the moment
+None at the moment.

 ## License